Home / Basics / Highnote API

 Read more about GraphQL responses and formats in the spec.

 The response body of a query contains the data requested from the API endpoint.
 The Highnote API returns JSON response bodies.
-Response bodies contain the following:
+A response body contains the following:

 Response BodyDescription